PiyushChavan24/inno_hub_new_24/DEPLOYMENT_GUIDE.md

 - Check backend URL is accessible
 - Test backend URL directly in browser
 - Check browser console for CORS errors

+### Vercel Build Permission Error (`react-scripts: Permission denied`):

+**Error**: `sh: line 1: /vercel/path0/frontend/node_modules/.bin/react-scripts: Permission denied`

+**Solutions**:

+1. **Clear Vercel Build Cache**:

+   - Go to Vercel Dashboard → Your Project → Settings → General
+   - Scroll to "Build & Development Settings"
+   - Click "Clear Build Cache"
+   - Redeploy

+2. **Verify Root Directory in Vercel**:

+   - Go to Vercel Dashboard → Your Project → Settings → General
+   - Under "Root Directory", make sure it's set to `frontend` (not empty)
+   - If it's empty, set it to `frontend` and redeploy

+3. **Check Build Settings**:

+   - Framework Preset: `Create React App`
+   - Root Directory: `frontend`
+   - Build Command: `npm run build` (or leave default)
+   - Output Directory: `build`
+   - Install Command: `npm install` (or leave default)

+4. **Update package.json build script (Recommended Fix)**:

+   - The `package.json` has been updated to use `node` directly instead of the binary
+   - Change the build script in `frontend/package.json` to:
+     ```json
+     "build": "node node_modules/react-scripts/scripts/build.js"
+     ```
+   - This bypasses permission issues by running the script directly with Node
+   - Commit and push this change, then redeploy

+5. **Alternative: Use npx in Vercel Dashboard**:

+   - In Vercel Dashboard → Settings → General → Build & Development Settings
+   - Change Build Command to: `npx react-scripts build`
+   - This bypasses permission issues with the binary

+6. **If still failing, verify Root Directory**:

+   - Make sure Root Directory is set to `frontend` (not empty)
+   - If Root Directory is empty, Vercel tries to build from root and can't find the right files

 ### Database connection fails: